esno/rda/README.md

 #### block pointer

-the end of the linked list is indicated by a value of `0`.
+the end of the linked list is indicated by an empty block with pointer value of `0`.